Checking in with ISSO as a new student or scholar (faculty, researcher or employee)

 New Students in F-1, J-1, and other immigration classifications

-- Within 15 days of your program start date
+- No later then 15 days from your academic program start date

-- We will send you an email prior to the start of class with instructions on how to schedule a check-in reservation in your initial term.
+- We will send you an email prior to the start of class with instructions on how to complete Initial ISSO Check-in.

 - Check-in in remote through the Student Link

 - Log into the “personal tab” on the student link.

 - Update your US immigration address under the Address section.